elim27/recwell-bot/README.md

 ## Description
 IsTheNickFull is a Twitter bot that informs users on the current occupancy of The Nick (a recwell center at UW-Madison).
-Due to the building's 25% capacity rule, the building's occupancy usually hovers around 100% with lines out the dorr and it can be frustrating to constantly check the facility's live usage since it's always at 100% (so it seems).
+Due to the building's 25% capacity rule, the building's occupancy usually hovers around 100% with lines out the door and it can be frustrating to constantly check the facility's live usage since it's always at 100% (so it seems).
 This bot aims to automate that process of checking the facility's usage and notify users when the building has an acceptable amount of users.